 The longevity of this design speaks volumes— a blend of craftsmanship and timeless design.

-It’s not built for adventures, but for the cozy corners of homes and offices, it’s a great addition.
+Due to the exposed glass, it’s not built for adventures, but rather for the cozy corners of homes and offices.

 But as the French say: tant pis 🤷

 Overall, the Chambord is a good-looking classic, similar to a pair of Levi’s 501s or Converse sneakers.
-While there are better and more modern options out there today, it still gets the job done, while looking great.
+While there are better and more modern options out there today, this model has been a solid yet somewhat mediocre performer in my testing period.

 espro press holding in hand white background

 I’ll always have a soft spot for Bodum— it’s in the Danish DNA.
-However, when it comes to sheer performance, the Espro Press is a cut above.
+However, regarding performance and innovation, the Espro Press is a cut above.

 Its build quality is commendable.
 Crafted from robust stainless steel, it can handle its fair share of bumps.
-What’s more, its double-wall design ensures your coffee stays warm, outlasting most glass rivals.
+In hand, this model exudes quality and robustness.

-Overall, I like my coffee completely silt-free and that also includes when I’m brewing with the French press.
-I know I might in the minority here.
-But if you feel the same way, then look no further than the Espro Press.
-The dual filter really cuts down on unwanted silt, but adding the additional paper filter that it comes with makes it even better.
+Overall, I like my coffee completely silt-free, including when I’m brewing with the coffee press.
+I know I might be in the minority here.
+But if you feel the same way, the Espro Press should be on your radar.
+The dual filter really cuts down on unwanted silt.
+However, you can also add an additional paper filter, which makes the cup even cleaner, since paper filtration also removes most coffee oils.

 You can get similar results with my special French press paper filter hack technique, but it requires a bit more practice to get right.

-The main downside to the Espro Press is that the price is a bit higher than its rivals.
-Also, the dual filter mesh is a bit more cumbersome to take apart and clean.
+The main downside to the Espro Press is that its price is slightly higher than its rivals.
+Also, the dual filter mesh is more cumbersome to take apart and clean, and you tend to “waste” more brewed coffee underneath the filter screen than other more mainstream models.

 PS: You can also get cheaper glass versions of the Espro that still offer the unique filter plunger.